COVID-19 Convalescent Plasma

 Convalescent Plasma Frequently Asked Questions

 Why donate convalescent plasma with Hoxworth?

 Donating convalescent plasma is an incredible way to make a difference during this time of uncertainty—and when you donate with Hoxworth, your plasma is guaranteed to go to a patient in need right here in the Tri-state area.
 Hoxworth is the only blood bank in our community, and the sole provider of blood, platelets, and plasma to over 30 hospitals in the states of Ohio, Kentucky and Indiana.
 Donating with Hoxworth, a non-profit organization, ensures that your plasma will be given to a critically ill patient, not used for shipment to pharmaceutical laboratories overseas (which is the case for many other for-profit plasma donation centers in the area).
 For more information, call us at 513-451-0910 or email HoxCovid19@uc.edu.

 Patients eligible to receive convalescent plasma must have a severe or immediately life-threatening infection with laboratory confirmed COVID-19.

 Who can donate COVID-19 Convalescent Plasma?

-Individuals who have recovered from a documented infection of COVID-19 and have been symptom free for at least 28 days, or 14 days with one negative PCR test, are eligible to donate.
+Individuals who have recovered from a documented infection of COVID-19 and have been symptom free for at least 14 days, are eligible to donate.

 Under FDA policy, convalescent plasma must only be collected from recovered individuals if they are eligible to donate plasma, required testing must be performed, and the donation must be found suitable.